marborkowska/Zalety-i-wady-dokumentacji-Confluence-Jira-MadCapFlare/index.md

 ooo - very good

-oo - requiring some changes
+oo - requiring some small changes

 o - more modifications should be made